bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 This attack is particularly straightforward when using the AES-GCM or ChaCha20-Poly1305 cipher suites, as much of the ciphertext is encrypted by XOR with a stream cipher.
 A malicious peer in this threat model can choose desired ciphertext, XOR it with the keystream to produce the malicious plaintext, and rely on the other peer's encryption stage to reverse the encryption and reveal the desired ciphertext.

-As a defense for this threat model, the Pseudorandom cTLS extension supports two optional keys named "client-recipher" and "server-recipher".
-Each key's value is an integer `E` in the range 0..16 indicating how much entropy to add.
+As a defense against this attack, the Pseudorandom cTLS extension supports two optional keys named "client-recipher" and "server-recipher".
+Each key's value is an integer `E` between 0 and 16 (inclusive) indicating how much entropy to add.
 When the "client-recipher" key is present, the client MUST modify each outgoing ciphertext message as follows:

 1. Let `tweak = "client " + (dtls ? "datagram " : "") + "body"
 2. Append the 64-bit Sequence Number to `tweak`.